leanprover/fp-lean/functional-programming-lean/src/type-classes/polymorphism.md

 Write an instance of `OfNat` for the even number datatype from the [previous section's exercises](pos.md#even-numbers) that uses recursive instance search.
 For the base instance, it is necessary to write `OfNat Even Nat.zero` instead of `OfNat Even 0`.

+### Recursive Instance Search Depth

+There is a limit to how many times the Lean compiler will attempt a recursive instance search.
+This places a limit on the size of even number literals defined in the previous exercise.
+Experimentally determine what the limit is.